-(Copies of these documents are available online at http://quicksearch.dla.mil/ or from the Standardization Documents Order Desk, 700 Robbins Avenue, Bldg 4D, Philadelphia, PA 19111-5904.)
+(Copies of these documents are available online at https://quicksearch.dla.mil/)

 2.2.2 Other government documents, drawings and publications.
 The following other Government documents, drawings and publications form a part of this document to the extent specified herein.
 Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.